Genocs/genocs-library-docs/content/en/library/builder/index.md

    gnxBuilder.Build();
    ```

-   This option will allow you to be able to integrate [Microsoft Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/) effortlessly, as well as, you can add the following services:
+   This option lets you integrate [Microsoft Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/) with little effort and add services such as:

    ```csharp
    ... // From the above code